Warning: Spoiler Alert. This is a critical essay not a review, therefore many crucial plot points are revealed for the purpose of discussion.

 Only 26-years old and portraying 56-year-old Bette Davis' father

-Benefiting from a larger budget (nearly $2.5 million to Baby Jane’s $980 thousand), name cast, a Top Ten theme song (Patti Page’s version on vinyl, Al Martino sung it in the film), and Davis’ tireless promotion of the movie (she was an unbilled associate producer with profit points); Hush...Hush, Sweet Charlotte garnered seven academy award nominations (best supporting actress [Moorehead], B&W cinematography, score, song, art direction, costume design, editing), largely favorable critical response, and emerged a boxoffice hit.
+The film benefitted from a larger budget (nearly $2.5 million to Baby Jane’s $980 thousand), a name cast, a Top Ten theme song (Patti Page’s version on vinyl, Al Martino sung it in the film), and Davis’ tireless promotion (she was an unbilled associate producer with profit points).
+Hush...Hush, Sweet Charlotte (amazingly) garnered seven academy award nominations -- Best Supporting Actress [Moorehead], B&W cinematography, score, song, art direction, costume design, editing).
+Upon release, it was met with a largely favorable critical response and emerged a boxoffice hit.
 Although not quite as big a hit as What Ever Happened to Baby Jane?